zadi15/picoLCD/README.md

 ## Basic Usage:

+**Please Note: This describes the minimum steps needed to get an LCD functioning.
+An example `main.c` can be found at `picoLCD/8-bit/example`.
+Use of the more advanced features are detailed below.**

-All you need to do is move all `.c & .h` files (found at either `picoLCD/8-bit` for 8-bit operation or `picoLCD/4-bit` for 4-bit operation) except main.c to your project folder, and include the following:
+To get started all you need to do is move all `.c & .h` files (found at either `picoLCD/8-bit` for 8-bit operation) to your project folder, and do the following:

-At the top of your main file the following `#include`s:
+At the top of your main file add the following `#include`s:

 <pre>
 #include "pico/binary_info.h"